jrheard/blog/_drafts/quinto.md

 My Quinto grid is just a 2D vector of integers-or-`nil`s, which is not particularly novel.
 It does have a bunch of invariants that need to be maintained, though: you can never have more than five non-`nil` cells in a row; all contiguous runs of cells have to sum to a multiple of five; etc.

-Early on in development, I wrote [a function that verifies these invariants](https://github.com/jrheard/quinto/blob/daed3c3a426f00a5f9c9176b087dedfb8765bff7/src/quinto/grid.cljs#L208), and sprinkled a few asserts in various places in my program[^3].
+Early on in development, I wrote [a function that verifies these invariants](https://github.com/jrheard/quinto/blob/daed3c3a426f00a5f9c9176b087dedfb8765bff7/src/quinto/grid.cljs#L208), and sprinkled a few asserts in various places in my program[^4].
 These asserts failed immediately whenever I introduced a bug into the program, and so I was able to immediately fix the bug instead of finding it hours or days later.

 Unit tests would have surfaced these bugs too, but this program is small and I didn't feel like writing unit tests for it.

 That's It!
 ----------

 ClojureScript is truly a sweet spot for writing turn-based games.
-You get to focus on happily writing simple pure functions that express the game's business logic, and your UI is just a pure function of your game state, and Clojure's atom abstraction makes it easy for you to manage that state confidently.
+You happily write pure functions that express the game's business logic; your UI is just a pure function of your game state; and Clojure's atom abstraction makes it easy for you to manage that state confidently.

-I hear that [Clojure for the Brave and True](https://www.braveclojure.com/) is the current best way to learn Clojure.
+If you're interested in learning Clojure, I hear that [Clojure for the Brave and True](https://www.braveclojure.com/) is the current best way to do that.
 I haven't read that book myself, but it has a good reputation.
 I _can_ confidently recommend [Clojure Programming](http://shop.oreilly.com/product/0636920013754.do) and [The Joy of Clojure](https://www.manning.com/books/the-joy-of-clojure-second-edition), because those are the books that I read when I learned the language.

 appendix